simonmichael/hledger_site/dev/Dev-Zone.md

 Welcome to the developer/contributor zone!

-You can find all pages of note in the sidebar to the right.
-The invitation and editing tips on [[User Cookbook]] apply here also.
+You can find all content in the sidebar to the right.
+The invitation and editing tips on [[User Cookbook|Home]] apply here also.

 ### Quick Links